Avalanche (video game)

-Avalanche is an arcade video game designed by Dennis Koble and released by Atari, Inc. in 1978.
+Avalanche is a 1978 arcade video game designed by Dennis Koble and released by Atari, Inc..
 The object is to catch falling rocks with a controllable set of paddles that diminish in number and size as the rocks fall faster and faster.

-The concept gained a much wider audience after Activision released an unauthorized adaptation in 1981 as Kaboom! for the Atari 2600.

-The only official home port of Avalanche is for the Atari 8-bit family.
+A port of the game was developed by Koble to help kickstart the Atari Program Exchange.
+The game influenced the Activision game Kaboom!
+(1981) for the Atari 2600, which went on to be one of the top-selling Atari 2600 video games.
+In 2025, Atari released official ports for the 2600 and 7800 consoles.

 Gameplay

 Avalanche is for 1 or 2 players, alternating turns.
 There are six rows of rocks at the top of the screen.
 The game starts with a six-storied platform and the player loses one platform per row of rocks cleared.
-The player scores points for those rocks they prevent from reaching the ground.
-The farther the row of rocks, the smaller and faster they become.
+The player scores points for the rocks they prevent from reaching the ground.
+The further the row of rocks, the smaller and faster they become.
 The ultimate goal is to get enough points so that the player can continue the game should they lose their first one.

 Development

-According to the manual for the Atari home computer version, Avalanche started out as a game about eggs and baskets called Catch.
-The game tested poorly, but was better received when the theme was changed to falling rocks.
+Dennis Koble joined Atari in 1976 and was the fourth programmer the company had hired.
+He would work for two-and-a-half years on various arcade games for the company such as Sprint 2 (1976) and Dominos (1977) and his last published arcade game Avalanche.

+Avalanche started out as a game about eggs and baskets called Catch.
+The game initially performed poorly with test audiences which led the game to be changed to be about collecting rocks and was eventually renamed Avalanche.
+Ed Logg, who started at Atari in February 1978, was assigned to projects that were either completed or started by Koble, who was moving on to the consumer division of the company.
+Logg said that by the time he got to Avalanche, it was about to go into production and his job was to focus on working on Koble's incomplete and unreleased arcade game Dirt Bike.

 Avalanche is housed in a custom cabinet that includes two large lit start buttons and a rotary controller.
 The side art and bezel feature groupings of rocks with extending lines meant to convey the motion of falling rocks.
 The screen is black and white with two colored strips to provide colored rows of graphics as in Breakout.

 The circuit board is based on the 6502 CPU, with game code stored in multiple ROMs.
 All game text is selectable to 4 different languages: English, French, German, or Spanish.
-Avalanche also includes a built-in self-test diagnostic program that displays all microprocessor and memory functions, including all operator switches and functions.
+Avalanche also has a built-in self-test diagnostic program that displays all microprocessor and memory functions, including the operator switches and functions.

-Ports

-Dennis Koble's official port of Avalanche for the Atari 8-bit computers was published through the Atari Program Exchange in 1981 instead of official Atari channels.
-It requires the paddle controller.